NACLab/ngc-learn/README.md

 ## <b>Copyright:</b>

-Copyright (C) 2021 The Neural Adaptive Computing Laboratory - All Rights Reserved You may use, distribute and modify this code under the terms of the BSD 3-clause license.
+Copyright (C) 2021 The Neural Adaptive Computing Laboratory - All Rights Reserved<br>
+You may use, distribute and modify this code under the terms of the BSD 3-clause license.